Dalquharran Castle: 19th, 20th and 21st centuries

 The castle was extended from 1880–1881 by Francis Thomas Romilly Kennedy, grandson of Thomas Kennedy who died in 1819; he needed space to accommodate his wife and their nine children.
 Wings were added in a similar style, designed by Wardrop and Reid of Edinburgh.
-The cost of the extensions almost bankrupted the family, and from the late 19th century the castle and estate was frequently let.
+The cost of the extensions almost bankrupted the family, and from the late 19th century the castle and estate were frequently let.
 In the winter of 1904–1905, the castle was rented by H. H. Asquith.
 Ettie Grenfell records a family weekend there in her journal, and a recent biographer of the novelist John Buchan, a friend of Asquith's son, Raymond, suggests Dalquharran as the inspiration for the house Huntingtower, in Buchan's novel of 1922.
 Asquith's daughter, Violet Bonham Carter recorded her impressions of the castle in a diary entry for 5 August 1905: "Oh for Dalquharran with its Raeburns and ruins and long green garden full of clematis! and the fishless stream and the beech trees!"

 The property was sold by the Kennedy family in the 1930s to a timber merchant who leased the castle to the Scottish Youth Hostel Association from 1936 to 1939.
 It was occupied by the evacuated Glasgow Deaf and Dumb Institution during the Second World War.
 During the war, the estate was sold to John Stewart, a produce merchant, who occupied the new castle with his family and farmed the estate.
 The castle was eventually abandoned, as it was too large and expensive to maintain.
 The lead roof was removed in 1967 so the owners could declare it as uninhabitable and avoid paying rates.